In Your 60s and Solo? Embrace It! Being Single Over 60 Is Trendy!

 Your money is yours to save, spend and care for.
 Financial decisions are yours to make.

 You can travel when and where you want to.
-You can be messy or neat.
+And you can be messy or neat.
 You can spend as little or as much time as you want with friends, dating or gloriously alone.
 It’s your call.

 You’re happy with who you are and what you want from life.
-You no longer care about the Joneses and what they have, or what other people may think.
+As a result, you no longer need to care about the Joneses and what they have, or what other people may think.
 You have confidence in yourself and you are happy.
 You may even be sassy.
 That’s a term that the Daily Mail coined to describe women who are in their “single sexy 60s.”
 I hope that it applies to you!

 Embrace your single, 60 self and get ready to have your best year ever.
 You can make 2017 anything that you want it to be.
 Remember: The choice is yours – and yours alone – to make.